dmcmillangh/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
+D McMillan

 ## Loading and preprocessing the data
-The librarires required are specified below, and the data were read into an R data.table use this code:
+The libraries required are specified below, and the data were read into an R data.table use this code:

 ```r
 library(lattice)